By Nate Velazquez, Bayshore Solutions Account Manager

 - Ask your customers for reviews.
 If you know customers that are delighted with your product or service, ask them to help you build your content.
 You may want to reach out to them via email and ask them to leave a review on a particular medium, like Facebook or Yellow Pages, if you need to beef up reviews in these media.

 - Thank customers who have left positive reviews.
 Show your potential customers that you value their feedback and opinions.

 - Attempt to submit fake reviews.
 Google and other listing sites catch up on these fairly quickly, and you will likely suffer consequences for attempting to game the system.

 - Ignore or defend your negative review.
 Most businesses will encounter a negative review at some point.
 If you have a documented procedure on how to handle reviews, be sure to practice what you preach.
 Reply to the bad review and ask the customer to call your business to keep the conversation offline and propose a resolution.

 Mobile Usability and Closing Thoughts

 Mobile-friendly sites have a huge advantage over non-mobile friendly sites in organic search results.
 If you think about your own browsing habits, when using your smartphone, you probably leave a website that isn’t mobile-friendly because of how difficult it is to navigate.
 It’s no different for your customers.
-Running Google’s Mobile Friendly test can help you identify areas where you can optimize your site for mobile.
+Running Google’s Mobile Friendly or Website Planet’s responsive checker (more dynamic) test can help you identify areas where you can optimize your site for mobile.

 Bayshore Solutions has worked with many businesses to develop mobile friendly websites for local and mobile SEO.